Inputs of nutrients

 Environmental Target and progress towards good status

-The environmental targets for nutrient inputs are the maximum allowable inputs (MAI) of the HELCOM nutrient reduction scheme (Thresholds table 1), as confirmed in the 2021 BSAP (page 22).
+The environmental targets for nutrient inputs are the maximum allowable inputs (MAI) of the HELCOM nutrient reduction scheme (Thresholds table 1), as confirmed in the BSAP 2021 (BSAP 2021, page 22).
 The MAI indicate the maximal level of annual inputs of water- and airborne nitrogen and phosphorus to Baltic Sea sub-basins that can be allowed while still achieving good status in terms of eutrophication.

 Thresholds table 1.
 Maximum allowable annual inputs (MAI) of nitrogen and phosphorus to the Baltic Sea sub-basins.